 Fig 2.
-Urine dipstick as a quick initial test to confirm UTI
+Urine dipstick is a quick initial test for UTI

 2. Urine culture [Fig 3].
 Confirmation of UTI is best done from a mid-stream urine specimen.
 As there are many types of bacteria, a culture should always be done to isolate the offending bacteria and identify the most appropriate antibiotic.
 Most laboratories can give the result in 48 hours.

 Fig 3.Urine culture to confirm type of bacteria and the appropriate antibiotic

 3. Ultrasound.
 A screening ultrasound can easily be done in the clinic.
 This may reveal bladder or kidney stones as the underlying source [Fig 4].

 Fig 4.
 Ultrasound of the bladder showing a stone causing recurrent UTI

 4. Xrays [Fig 5].
 If ultrasound reveals a stone or an abnormal-looking kidney, contrast X-ray studies of the urinary tract (IVU) is indicated [5a].
 They are also recommended in recurrent UTI to exclude an abnormal urinary system e.g. duplex ureter in which urine can reflux up into the kidney and ultimately, cause kidney damage.
 A CT urography scan can also be done with the advantage that a 3-dimensional image can be constructed [5b].

 5a.
 IVU of an infected left kidney from stones

 5. Cystoscopy [Fig 6].
 Endoscopic inspection of the bladder can also rule out anatomic bladder disease, eg. diverticulum, enlarged prostate.
 The scope can easily be done under local anaesthesia.